lytics/pathforajs/docs/docs/api/methods.md

 ## integrateWithGoogle

-Pathfora can integrate with your Google to allow users to autofill the fields of [form](/types/form.md) or [gate](/types/gate.md) modules with their google account information.
+Pathfora can integrate with your Google App to allow users to autofill the fields of [form](/types/form.md) or [gate](/types/gate.md) modules with their Google account information.
 This method is used to authenticate this integration with Google.
 This method should be called **before** the `initializeWidgets` method.

 **Note:** In addition to using this method, you will need to enable [social login](/types/form.md#showsociallogin) in your module's config to allow for form autofill.